simonewebdesign/simonewebdesign/source/_posts/2012-08-27-how-to-install-google-code-prettify.md

 </p>

 <p>
   However, my solution is a bit hackish.
 I mean, when a new plugin update will be released, you&#8217;ll lost all the edits.
 If you don&#8217;t want this to happen, don&#8217;t update your plugin.
-Or if you&#8217;re looking for a separate, cleaner solution, I&#8217;ll suggest you reading <a title="Syntax Highlighting a la StackOverflow with Google Prettify" href="http://www.codingthewheel.com/archives/syntax-highlighting-stackoverflow-google-prettify" target="_blank">this article</a>.
+Or if you&#8217;re looking for a separate, cleaner solution, I&#8217;ll suggest you reading <strike><a title="Syntax Highlighting a la StackOverflow with Google Prettify">this article</a></strike> (dead link).
 </p>